 What Does a Warehouse Management System Do?

-Warehouse management systems can be used to manage key warehouse operations, including:
+A WMS can be used to manage key warehouse operations, including:

-Warehouse organization: By inputting warehouse size and inventory information (such as pallet size, object size and product use), a WMS can generate a warehouse diagram that will help a business optimize inventory storage by making the best use of available space.
+• Warehouse organization: By inputting warehouse size and inventory information (such as pallet size, object size, and product use), a WMS can generate a warehouse diagram that will help a business optimize inventory storage by making the best use of available space.

 Types of Warehouse Management Systems